From Diving to Thriving

 One of my favourite films is Kinky Boots, I’ve loved it for years.
-The divine Chiwetel Ejiofor struts his stuff as Lola, the drag queen with attitude.
-His transformation from broken individual to glamorous star is paralleled by the ailing and traditional Price & Sons, transforming itself into a successful, thriving business.
+Chiwetel Ejiofor struts his stuff as Lola, the drag queen with attitude.
+His transformation from broken individual to glamorous star is paralleled by the ailing Price & Sons, transforming itself into a successful, thriving business.
 How?

 The keyword is ‘niche‘.
-Price & Sons shoes have stuck to tradition for years, producing quality footwear…that nobody wants any more.
-Should Charlie (the ‘& Son’) continue ‘flogging a dead horse’, shoot the horse or train the horse to compete in a different event?
-Charlie meets Lola and spots a need.
-He decides on the latter, and retrains his reluctant horse (stubborn factory workers, set in their ways) to compete, in an entirely different event, I’m thinking Dressage.
+Price & Sons shoes have stuck to tradition for years, producing quality footwear…that nobody wants.
+Should Charlie continue ‘flogging a dead horse’, shoot the horse or train the horse to compete in a different event?
+Charlie meets Lola and identifies a need.
+He decides on the latter and retrains his reluctant horse (intransigent factory workers), for an entirely different event, I’m thinking Dressage.

 - Charlie Price identifies a need – quality boots for drag queens, transvestites and trans-gender men, a growing population.

 - Charlie listens to his target market – I mean REALLY listens, what exactly do they want?
 How do they want it?
 ‘RED darling, RED!’

 - Charlie sets to work retraining his ‘horse’, making a new product

 - Charlie tests his new product on a critical audience who will tell it like it is (love Lola)